dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/tabs/demos.md

       <p>Paragraph 2</p>
     </>
   ),
-  fourth: 'Fourth as a string only'
+  fourth: 'Fourth as a string only',
 }
 ```